jsandersa/nisum-test/README.md

 Build #IC-232.10072.27, built on October 11, 2023
 Runtime version: 17.0.8.1+7-b1000.32 amd64

-### Librarys
+### Libraries
-Spring Web WEB
+**Spring Web WEB** - Build web, including RESTful, applications using Spring MVC.
-Build web, including RESTful, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.

 H2 Database SQL

 Provides a fast in-memory database that supports JDBC API and R2DBC access, with a small (2mb) footprint.
 Supports embedded and server modes as well as a browser based console application.

 Spring Data JPA SQL
 Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate.